nytimes/objective-c-style-guide/README.md

 ### Underscores

 When using properties, instance variables should always be accessed and mutated using `self.`.
 This means that all properties will be visually distinct, as they will all be prefaced with `self.`.

-As such, and in anticipation of the move to ARC, the need for underscores in local variables is far diminished.
-It serves only to complicate and slow down typing and efficiency and propagate an unnecessarily different naming convention. **Therefore, local variables should not contain underscores.**
+Local variables should not contain underscores.

 ## Comments

-When they are needed, comments should be used to explain why a particular piece of code does something.
+When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
 This does not apply to those comments used to generate documentation.